How safe are the residence halls and apartments?

 Why was I assigned to a University Apartment (University Village, Wilkins or Yudof)?

-You preferred an apartment space in one of your hall/apartment preference choices and based on your application date your preferences were not available when assignments were made; or based on your application date (typically after April 1) the only space available was an apartment space.
+You selected an apartment space in one of your hall/apartment preferences and based on your application date your preferences were not available when assignments were made; or based on your application date (typically after April 1) the only space available was an apartment space.

 Are other first-year students assigned apartment spaces?